 Shanise received her Bachelor of Arts degree in Visual Arts Education from Grand View University and received her Master of Arts degree in Visual Arts Education from Eastern Illinois University exactly twenty-five years apart to the day.
 You’re never too young, or too old to learn and benefit from an education in the fine arts.

-Outside of school Jennifer is an active member of the Iowa Choral Directors and an executive board member on the Iowa Alliance for Arts Education.
-In her free time she enjoys reading books, golfing, kayaking, and singing.
+Outside of school, Jennifer is an active member of the Iowa Choral Directors and an executive board member of the Iowa Alliance for Arts Education.
+In her free time, she enjoys reading books, golfing, kayaking, and singing.

 Dan Black currently serves as an orchestra teacher in the Council Bluffs Community School District and as a member of the Iowa Department of Education Fine Arts Leadership Team.
 As an innovator in curriculum and instruction, Dan remains an active presenter at music education conferences on topics such as culturally responsive pedagogy, technology integration, differentiation of instruction, and innovative approaches to leading and teaching traditional ensemble music programs.
 With a student-centered mindset and a drive to create a more inclusive and creative classroom for today’s students, programs led by Dan Black have seen large increases in student enrollment and achievement.